 Some areas of the external building fabric including some roof pitches were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.
+Flat roof coverings were not inspectable.

-The garage vehicular door was not opened or tested.
-Our internal inspection of the garage was restricted due to the presence of storage items.
+Our internal inspection of the shed was restricted due to the presence of storage items.